pagopa/interop-be-catalog-process/README.md

-# PDND Interoperability - Catalog Process Micro Service
+# Interoperability - Catalog Process Micro Service

 ## How to start
 1. Generate boilerplate